 There’s no radically different AOE rotation for Arms – as you face more enemies, you’ll make subtle changes to your existing rotation.

 If you’re facing more than one enemy, keep Sweeping Strikes active and use Cleave instead of Heroic Strike.

 If you’re facing three or more enemies, use Thunder Clap when you can.
 If you’re facing four or more enemies, use Whirlwind instead of Slam or Heroic Strike.

 - Skull Banner – Use when your group needs more DPS, or in a raid, discuss its usage with your raid leader.

 - Berserker Rage – Use whenever possible, but don’t use whilst you’re Enraged.

 - Rallying Cry – powerful raid/party-wide defensive ability.
 Use when your raid leader tells you to, or when people look like they’re about to die in a dungeon!

-Stay in Battle Stance.
+Use Berserker Stance if you’re going to take a lot of damage, and Battle Stance otherwise.
 As mentioned before, keep Battle Shout (or Commanding Shout if your raid leader tells you to use that) up.